Noncommutative tensor triangular geometry: modules, bimodules, and unipotent Hopf algebras

 We continue with our assumption that $\widehat{\K}$ is a rigidly-compactly generated \mtc{} acting on a unipotent rigidly-compactly generated \mtc{} $\widehat{\A}$.
-When the action is sincere and right invertible, we give a characterization of the Stevenson module-theoretic support on $\A$, and show that the action of $\K$ on $\A$ is parametrizing in the sense of Definition \ref{defn:param}.
+When the action is conservative and right invertible, we give a characterization of the Stevenson module-theoretic support on $\A$, and show that the action of $\K$ on $\A$ is parametrizing in the sense of Definition \ref{defn:param}.

-\begin{prop} Assume that the action of $\widehat{\K}$ on $\widehat{\A}$ is sincere and right invertible with right inverse $F$.
+\begin{prop} Assume that the action of $\widehat{\K}$ on $\widehat{\A}$ is conservative and right invertible with right inverse $F$.
 Assume also that $\Spc (\K)$ is Noetherian.
 Then for any $a \in \A$, the Stevenson module-theoretic support for $a$ is given by

 In particular, the action of $\K$ on $\A$ is parametrizing, that is, the Stevenson module-theoretic support gives a bijection between the thick submodule categories of $\A$ and the specialization-closed subsets of $\Spc (\K)$. \end{prop}